This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

-Soil grassing is a less expensive cultivation technique that has a lower environmental impact than traditional tillage.
-The controlled soil grassing ensures the great activity of the soil biota, due to the greater presence of organic matter and the low trouble of soil.
+Soil grassing is a less expensive cultivation technique with a lower environmental impact than traditional tillage.
+The controlled soil grassing ensures the great activity of the soil biota due to the greater presence of organic matter and the low trouble of soil.

 It is possible to implement soil grassing, which can be either natural or artificial, and to partially or wholly cover the surface of the olive grove.

 These are the benefits of controlled grassing in the olive groves: